ShashankVermaaa/ShashankVermaaa/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Namaste!
-This is Shashank Verma, sophomore, pursuing a bachelor's degree in computer science and engineering specializing in Full-Stack AI.
+This is Shashank Verma, in third year, pursuing a bachelor's degree in computer science and engineering specializing in Full-Stack AI.
 Reflecting a varied personality including ambition, and the qualities of punctuality and thoughtfulness.
 As of now I am nothing but trying to be something by learning new skills,
                                                   meeting people, and fishing for new opportunities.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------